 The biggest advantage of lowering your website’s loading time is that it will help tremendously in improving the experience of your visitors.
 The case remains the same whether they are using mobile devices or PCs.
 Furthermore, it will also improve your rankings in the SERPs.
 After all, reduced bandwidth usage of your hosting and faster site-loading speed on the client side will only benefit you both in the short as well as the long run.

-If you haven’t started a blog yet, see this guide: First Site Guide.
+If you haven’t started a blog yet, see this guide: how to make a site on WordPress.
 It’s a great resource that offers step-by-step tutorials on building a personal or professional blog.

 Now it’s your turn.
 How do you speed up WordPress?
 Do you have any tricks up your sleeve?